reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 110. [Stored XSS through Angular Expression Sandbox Escape](https://hackerone.com/reports/124724) to New Relic - 1 upvotes, $0
 111. [Session takeover](https://hackerone.com/reports/140333) to New Relic - 1 upvotes, $0
 112. [rpm.newrelic.com - monitor creation to other accounts](https://hackerone.com/reports/127203) to New Relic - 1 upvotes, $0
-113. [Html injection in monitor name](https://hackerone.com/reports/114852) to New Relic - 1 upvotes, $0
+113. [Html injection in monitor name  textbox](https://hackerone.com/reports/114852) to New Relic - 1 upvotes, $0
 114. [All Active user sessions should be destroyed when user change his password!](https://hackerone.com/reports/157450) to New Relic - 1 upvotes, $0
 115. [Server Side Browsing - localhost open port enumeration](https://hackerone.com/reports/122697) to New Relic - 1 upvotes, $0
 116. [CSRF - Regenerate all admin api keys](https://hackerone.com/reports/119148) to New Relic - 1 upvotes, $0